kubernetes/website/docs/admin/kubelet-authentication-authorization.md

 To enable API bearer tokens (including service account tokens) to be used to authenticate to the kubelet's HTTPS endpoint:

 * ensure the `authentication.k8s.io/v1beta1` API group is enabled in the API server
-* start the kubelet with the `--authentication-token-webhook`, `--kubeconfig`, and `--require-kubeconfig` flags
+* start the kubelet with the `--authentication-token-webhook` and `--kubeconfig` flags
 * the kubelet calls the `TokenReview` API on the configured API server to determine user information from bearer tokens

-**Note:** The flag `--require-kubeconfig` is deprecated as of Kubernetes 1.8, this will be removed in a future version.
-You no longer need to use `--require-kubeconfig` in Kubernetes 1.8.

 ## Kubelet authorization